Dry Needling by Athletic Trainers

 Dry needling is commonly used by a wide variety of practitioners, including physical therapists , occupational therapists , acupuncturists , chiropractors , physicians, dentists , veterinarians , and more recently athletic trainers , among others.
 In this blog, we will discuss the use of dry needling by athletic trainers.

 Hortz et al. (2019) published an expert-opinion comparison of the competencies outlined in the “Analysis of Competencies for Dry Needling by Physical Therapists” and the “2020 Standards for Accreditation of Professional Athletic Training Programs” , and the “Athletic Training Education Competencies – 5th Edition” .
 They concluded that “89% of the dry needling tasks were “provided through entry-level education” within the AT 5th Edition Competencies/will be taught through the CAATE 2020 Standards and 11% were not “provided through entry-level education” by AT 5th Edition Competencies/CAATE 2020 Standards and were therefore deemed ‘dry needling specific’.”
 According to Caramagno et al. (2015), 86% of the 123 competencies are included in the education of physical therapists.
-The instructors at Myopain Seminars commend the direction and efforts taken in establishing Athletic Training educational standards and competencies.
+The instructors at Myopain Seminars commend the direction and efforts taken in establishing Athletic Training educational standards and competencies; however, unlike the physical therapy analysis, the athletic training review of dry needling competencies was not established by an independent agency.
+One of the authors of the paper is a dry needling course provider.

 Myopain Seminars is an approved BOC continuing education provider.